Emotional manipulation is a type of psychological warfare using subtle, often covert tactics to control or exploit your emotions.

 - Emotional manipulator: frames his giving as extraordinary.
 And exceptionally costly for him, and exceptionally useful to you

-8. They Make You Feel Insecure (Self-Esteem Undermining)
+8. Make You Feel Insecure (Self-Esteem Undermining)

 The manipulator uses your (supposed) weaknesses to lower your self-esteem